openhab/openhab-docs/installation/armbian.md

 ![Openhab](images/step4.png)

 Wait 5-15 minutes depending on your hardware.
+During this time you can check if installation was succesfull by checking if openhab is doing something:

 ```shell
 sudo htop -u openhab
 ```

 ![Observe activities with htop](images/step5.png)

 If you don't see any openhab activities, something went wrong.